 Formal translation training programs are available through colleges and training centers throughout the country.
-Translation training may be offered in the form of a degree or certificate program, or as a class within a broader curriculum.
-The most common language concentrations for translation programs offered in the United States include Spanish, French, German and Chinese.
-A number of formal training programs provide participants with study abroad opportunities.
+Translation training may be offered in the form of a certificate, bachelor's degree, or master's degree program.
+The most common language concentrations for translation programs offered in the United States include Spanish, French, German, and Chinese.
+A number of formal training programs provide participants with opportunities to study abroad.

 Translation Studies Certificate

 While some certificate programs are designed to stand alone, others are meant to supplement or follow undergraduate degrees.
-Both translation training options are commonly intended for working professionals and introduce participants to the basics of translation theory, practice and purpose through classroom courses and applied practice.
+Both translation training options are commonly intended for working professionals and introduce participants to the basics of translation theory, practice, and purpose through classroom courses and applied practice.
 Students gain a basic understanding of computerized translation tools used to speed up and simplify translation procedures.
-Coursework teaches enrollees how to translate commercial, legal and medical documents.
+Coursework teaches students how to translate commercial, legal, and medical documents.

 Bachelor's Degree in Foreign Language

 Undergraduate degree programs in a foreign language are designed to provide written and conversational language skills, as well as an understanding of relative culture and literature.
-Students are required to complete courses in composition, grammar and conversation.
+Students are required to complete courses in composition, grammar, and conversation.
 Translation training is often available through elective courses.
-Language concentrations vary by college, but typically include French, Spanish and German.
-Less common majors include Latin, Japanese, Portuguese or Arabic.
+Language concentrations vary by college; less common majors include Latin, Japanese, Portuguese, or Arabic.
 A bachelor's degree in a foreign language usually takes four years of study to achieve.

 Master's Degree in Translation

 Translation training at the graduate level focuses on translation research and specialized translation applications.
 Students focus on computer-assisted translation procedures and software development.
 Advanced coursework is required in the various aspects of translation theory and practice, including in-depth second language studies.
 Most master's degree programs in translation include a practicum or internship, which can provide students with the experience needed to achieve upper-level translation jobs with higher salaries upon graduation.